-Any student athlete and/or coach who, while competing for a PIAA-member school, is ejected from a contest, game, or match by a PIAA official in that sport for unsportsmanlike conduct or flagrant misconduct is disqualified from participating for the remainder of the day and in all athletic games, matches, or contests on the next scheduled contest day at the same level (varsity, junior varsity, or middle school) of competition.
+Any student-athlete, coach, and/or team personnel who, while competing for a PIAA-member school, is ejected from a contest, game, or match by a PIAA official in that sport for unsportsmanlike conduct or flagrant misconduct is disqualified from participating for the remainder of the day and in all athletic games, matches, or contests on the next scheduled contest day at the same level (varsity, junior varsity, or middle school) of competition.

-Two-Game Suspension
+Supplemental Disqualification, Two-Game Suspension Any student-athlete, coach, and/or team personnel who is ejected from a scheduled athletic game, match, or contest by a PIAA official and a component of the ejection is any of the following actions: confronting an official, coach, or contestant; physically contacting an official, coach, or contestant; directing foul or vulgar language/gestures toward an official, coach, contestant, or spectator(s); using ethnic or racially insensitive comments; will be disqualified from participating for the remainder of the day and for the next two contests including all contests on the next two contest days of the same level (varsity, junior varsity, or middle school) of competition from which the coach, team personnel, and/or contestant was previously disqualified.

-Any student athlete who is ejected from a scheduled athletic game, match, or contest by a PIAA official and a component of the ejection is confronting, contacting, or addressing a coach, student athlete, or official using foul or vulgar language, ethnic, or racially insensitive comments or physical contact will be disqualified from competition for the remainder of the day and for the next two games, matches, or contests at the same level (ie., varsity, junior varsity, or middle school).
-The jurisdiction of the official(s) to apply and enforce this rule begins upon the official's arrival at the game, match, or contest site and ends when the official leaves the competition site.
-The competition site includes not only the competition area but the entirety of the premises and parking areas.
+The jurisdiction of the official(s) to apply and enforce this rule begins upon the official's arrival at the game, match, or contest site and ends when the official (or the last of the team of officials) leaves the contest site.
+The contest site is defined as premises on which the competition surface is located and includes the entirety of the premises and parking areas.